roelvanhintum/More-Less/README.md

 about
 -----

-Building More.less code requires less.js 1.1.4 or newer.
-Users of less.app can replace the app's content with the newest version.
+Building More.less code requires less.js.
 For more information, visit <http://roel.vanhintum.eu/more-less/>.

 license